 4. After that, you should choose a Setup type.
 It is recommended that you select Install Client Utilities and Driver.
-Select Install Driver Only to install driver only, select Make Driver Installation Diskette(s) to make the diskette(s) as the installation driver (shown in Figure 2-4).
+Select Install Driver Only to install driver only (shown in Figure 2-4).
 Click Next to continue.

 5. Click Browse to change the destination location for the software, then click Next in the screen below (shown in Figure 2-5).